 Therefore, the stocks that tend to be most volatile in price movements are longer dated stocks with lower coupons.

 Shortened demo course.
 See details at foot of page....sed on supply and demand.

 Shortened demo course.
-See details at foot of page....e, capital gains will always be tax free as well as the interest received.
+See details at foot of page....n an ISA in which case, capital gains will always be tax free as well as the interest received.

 Gilts are categorised in relation to their redemption periods.
 “Shorts” have less than 7 years to redemption.
 Favoured as surplus deposits by larger financial institutions.
 Classified by the Financial Times as having less than 5 years to redemption